qpsolvers/qpbenchmark/CONTRIBUTING.md

 ## Add a solver to the benchmark

+- Add a corresponding entry (in the Added section of the upcoming version) to the changelog
 - Add the solver name to the `IMPLEMENTED_SOLVERS` list in `solver_settings.py`
 - Add the solver to `environment.yaml` (update the version of `qpsolvers` if applicable)
 - Add the solver to the Solvers table in the readme